 Inheriting a Retirement Account

-Distributions from these accounts are generally taxable, and if you leave your accounts to anyone other than your spouse, tax law is pretty strict about when distributions must be taken.
-Your 30-year-old son won’t be able to just sit on the account for 35 years until his retirement, letting it grow and grow and grow undisturbed.
+Retirement accounts can be tricky inheritances for your beneficiaries.
+Distributions from these accounts are generally taxable, and tax law is pretty strict about when distributions must be taken if you leave your accounts to anyone other than your spouse.
+Your 30-year-old son won’t be able to sit on the account for 35 years until his retirement, letting it grow and grow undisturbed.

 In most cases, he must begin taking distributions in the year after your death, and these distributions are taxable as income to him.
 Exactly how much he must take depends on the method of calculation he uses.
 Distributions can be spread out more—which would result in less taxable income to him per year—if he uses the “single life” method.
 This is based on his own age and life expectancy, not yours.